 Début du combat : 09/10/2017

-Matosinhos is the second beach in Portugal most used by surfers.
+Matosinhos is the second most used beach by surfers in Portugal.
 On weekends, more than 500/1000 surfers use this beach.
 In 2016 a first alert was launched by the Municipal Council which warned all surf schools and surf associations, that the practice of wave sports and swimming are discouraged from November to March as the sewage treatment plant undergoing important works (secondary treatment) doesn’t treat the discharges during this period.

 In addition to the wastewater treatment plant, many rivers and streams contribute to the deterioration of water quality.
 However, despite the goodwill of the municipal council, discharge of domestic wastewater, livestock and industrial have led to a deterioration of surface water quality in rivers and streams flowing to the coast.